No Products in the Cart

 But if the person is just a coworker or business contact, they’re probably writing the letter out of the goodness of their heart, simply because you asked them to.
 A gesture of that size demands an appropriate thank you.

 How much time did they spend writing the letter?
 What kind of emotional investment did they make?
 Isn’t it reasonable to spend a comparable amount of time expressing your gratitude in a thank you card?
 The gesture will demonstrate that you recognize the sacrifice they made and let them know that it was worth it.
+If a business thank you gift seems appropriate, you can include one.

 Thanks to Your Host After Being a Houseguest